 We started living together straight out of high school (yes, I know I will be judged by some for this, but oh well, I am happy 🙂 ) and had lived together for a little over 2 years when we finally started looking at houses.

 Now why were we in a rush to buy a house?
 Well we were really outgrowing the house that we were renting.
 The rent was super cheap since we were renting it from one of W’s relatives.

 The house wasn’t bad and there was a huge backyard for our dog (we had one at the time, but now we have two).
 However, the house was super small (there was no legitimate bedroom, our bed was in the basement) and then of course our neighbor turned out to be a psychopath.

 Long story short, we moved just in time.
 The person who rented the house after us ended up being murdered by the psychopath (our old landlord was W’s cousin, and he told us this).
 Probably too much information to put on the blog so I won’t say too much more.
 I will just say that we moved out at the perfect time.

 We left the rental house as soon as we could because things were getting out of hand with the neighbor.
 We moved in with W’s brother and sister-in-law.
-We couldn’t live with them for too long though, mainly because they have 2 kids, and we had a dog with us!
+We couldn’t live with them for too long though, mainly because they had 2 kids (they have 3 now), and we had a dog with us!
 We just wanted to find a house quickly, and moving into an apartment and signing a lease didn’t seem worth it.

 We gave his brother and his wife a couple hundred in rent, so we weren’t freeloading (we lived in the basement bedroom).